-Learn Somatics - Thomas Hanna's Cat Stretch Series - a 12 session self-paced virtual course
+Learn Somatics - Thomas Hanna's Cat Stretch Series - a 10 session live online course

 Relaxing, feel-good, mind-body movement for stress & tension release, mobility, flexibility, better movement, improved coordination, greater bodily comfort and an increased sense of well-being.